 A painting signed by Pietro Fabris (once thought to be by William James) shows the Abbey and surroundings with a proposed central tower and a design for the completion of the western towers with spires.
 Dated between 1734 and 1740.
 The central tower was never built but Nicholas Hawksmoor's designs for the towers (without spires) went ahead.
 Presented by Lord Wakefield of Hythe in 1932.

 A second painting from a different angle, probably by the same artist and of the same date, also shows these proposed designs, and includes St Margaret's church Westminster.
 This was presented by the NACF in 1973.
 Both paintings were formerly in the Abbey Museum but are now in private rooms in the precincts.
-Both will be on display in the new Jubilee Galleries from 2018.
+Both will be on display in the new Jubilee Galleries.

 "Canaletto in England" by Charles Beddington, 2006